toolleeo/cli-apps/README.md

 * [z](https://github.com/rupa/z) - Directory changer based on aging and frecency.
 * [z.lua](https://github.com/skywind3000/z.lua) - Directory changer that learns your habits.
 * [zoxide](https://github.com/ajeetdsouza/zoxide) - A faster way to navigate your filesystem.

-## <a name="chatgpt"></a>ChatGPT / AI

-Interfaces and front-ends to GPT engines.

-* [AI](https://github.com/nitefood/ai-bash-gpt) - A commandline ChatGPT client in BASH with conversation/completion support.
-* [AIChat](https://github.com/sigoden/aichat) - Using ChatGPT/GPT-3.5/GPT-4 in the terminal.
-* [ata](https://github.com/rikhuijzer/ata) - Ask the Terminal Anything: OpenAI GPT in the terminal.
-* [Chatblade](https://github.com/npiv/chatblade) - Chatblade is a versatile command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT.
-* [chatgpt](https://github.com/mglantz/chatgpt) - Simple command line integration to Chat GPT.
-* [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
-* [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line chat GPT frontend written in Rust.
-* [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.

-## <a name="copilot"></a>Co-pilot

-Using GPT tools to generate commands at the command line.

-* [aido-cli](https://github.com/kris7ian/aido-cli) - Looks another interface to online GPT models to execute command through natural language.
-Very poor documentation and readme, though.
-* [aish](https://github.com/chr15m/aish) - A program that retrieve shell script one-liners, ready to be executed in the terminal.
-* [CLI Co-Pilot](https://github.com/AntonOsika/CLI-Co-Pilot) - CLI tool that uses GPT4 to turn natural language commands into their Bash/ZShell/PowerShell equivalents.
-* [Commandpilot](https://github.com/barthr/commandpilot) - An assistant which uses ChatGPT to aid in constructing commands for bash.
-* [gpt-do](https://github.com/yasyf/gpt-do) - This is a handy-dandy CLI for when you don't know wtf to do; instead of furiously grepping through man pages, simply use do (or ddo if on bash/zsh), and have GPT-3 do all the magic for you.
-* [Llama Terminal Completion](https://github.com/adammpkins/llama-terminal-completion) - Application that interacts with the llama.cpp library to provide virtual assistant capabilities through the command line.
-It allows you to ask questions and receive intelligent responses, as well as generate Linux commands based on your prompts.
-* [Yai](https://github.com/ekkinox/yai) - Yai (your AI) is an assistant for your terminal, using OpenAI ChatGPT to build and run commands for you.

-## <a name="diff"></a>Diff

-File and data diffs, more or less “context” or “semantic” aware.

-* [csv-diff](https://github.com/simonw/csv-diff) - Python CLI tool and library for diffing CSV and JSON files
-* [delta](https://github.com/dandavison/delta) - A syntax-highlighter for git and diff output.
-* [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - Make your diffs human readable instead of machine readable.
-* [diff2html-cli](https://github.com/rtfpessoa/diff2html-cli) - Parse git diffs as JSON and generate pretty HTML.
-* [Difftastic](https://github.com/Wilfred/difftastic) - Syntax-aware structured diff tool.
-* [Dirdiff](https://github.com/OCamlPro/dirdiff) - Efficiently compute the differences between two directories.
-* [leven-cli](https://github.com/sindresorhus/leven-cli) - Measure the difference between two strings using the Levenshtein distance algorithm.
-* [pdf-diff](https://github.com/serhack/pdf-diff) - A tool for visualizing differences between two pdf files.
-Mainly dedicated to editors that usually spends a lot of hours on several pdf.
-* [ydiff](https://github.com/ymattw/ydiff) - View colored, incremental diff.

 ## <a name="disk-analyzer"></a>Disk usage analyzers